 If you follow our activities (Cytron’s activities), you might have noticed that we use LoRa (Long Range) ecosystems quite a lot.
 It started with the Microchip seminar back in 2015 where they announced LoRa.
 I was amazed by its coverage distance and open standards.
-LoRa is fairly new wireless technology, emerged to fill in the gaps for LPWAN (Low Power Wide Area Network).
-Yes, we already have PAN (Personal Area Network) such as WiFi and BLE, but WiFi is still within 100 meters range and it is power hungry, while BLE is low power, but still within 100 meters range.
-Then how about 2G, 3G, 4G, LTE and all those cellular network that we use for our smart phone, can’t that cater for Wide Area Network?
-Yes, that is WAN, but there are 2 concerns:
+LoRa is fairly new in wireless technology, it emerged to bridge the gap in LPWAN (Low Power Wide Area Network).
+Although we already have PAN (Personal Area Network) such as WiFi and BLE, WiFi is power hungry with only 100 meters range whereas BLE is low power but still operates within 100 meters range.
+Then how about 2G, 3G, 4G, LTE and all those cellular networks that we use for our smart phones, can’t they cater for Wide Area Network (WAN)?
+Yes, they can, but there are 2 concerns:

 - Cellular networks have to be licensed.
 Furthermore, only big Telco companies can afford the infrastructure (the base station, huge antenna, licensing, network, deployment, etc).
 Private companies and individuals cannot afford it.
 If a particular area is not covered with cellular network, you cannot use it, neither can you deploy your own without the infrastructure and license. 🙁

 This is where LoRa comes into the picture.
 It is an open standard protocol that uses an unlicensed frequency band (at least in Malaysia and most countries).
 Better yet, it runs on very low power too.
 To know more about LoRa technology, please check out LoRa Alliance.
 Anyhow, from my view the important features of LoRa are:

 - Its fairly new wireless technology is meant for LPWAN.

 - The devices (sensor node) can be powered with consumer batteries and are able to last for years depending on the application, ranging from 1 to 2 years in most cases, and up to 10 years in some special cases.

 - LoRa (Long Range) is the radio protocol, while LoRaWAN is the network protocol.